 When Miller takes on Junie Browning at the UFC Fight Night on April 1 on Spike, Miller will be on national television, and he'll have a whole lot of fans rooting for him -- mostly because they want to root against Browning.
 Browning is well known to UFC fans because of his role as the bad boy on the last season of The Ultimate Fighter, and Miller says he expects to show that for all of Browning's bravado, he doesn't have the skills of an elite mixed martial artist.

 Miller talked to me in an interview Monday about the upcoming fight with Browning, about his own experience on The Ultimate Fighter in 2007, about his thoughts on the UFC's pay scale and about his recent trip to Japan with his brother, also an MMA fighter.
 The full interview is below.

 Michael David Smith: I've seen some of your comments about Junie Browning, and it seems that you don't think highly of him.

-Cole Miller: That would be correct.Why not?
+Cole Miller: That would be correct.

 Of the guys you've fought in the UFC -- counting The Ultimate Fighter you've fought Allen Berube, Joe Lauzon, Andy Wang, Leonard Garcia, Jeremy Stephens and Jorge Gurgel -- where do you think Browning ranks in that group, as far as his skills as a fighter?

 Do you think the way he acted as the bad boy on The Ultimate Fighter is bad for MMA?

 I didn't see The Ultimate Fighter so I wouldn't know.
 I've heard from a lot of people that he made a mockery of himself and made the sport look bad, but I personally didn't see any of his antics, nor did I care about him.

 Yeah, I saw a few of his fights.
 And like I said, some parts of his game are so low level that he'd just been going off toughness this whole time.
 Watching his old fights won't mean much for this fight because he's training with a good camp now (Xtreme Couture in Las Vegas) and I'm sure he's significantly improved from when he was fighting at the house.

 The show, for me, was what got me into the UFC.
 That's where I wanted to be and because it got me where I wanted to be it was a very positive experience for me.
-It gave me the opportunity to fight for a living, and I don't have to get a job or go to school.What was Jens Pulver like as a coach?
+It gave me the opportunity to fight for a living, and I don't have to get a job or go to school.

 You've had a layoff of about nine months since your last fight, at UFC 86, because of a knee injury.
 How are you feeling now?

 Oh, I'm 100% and have been for four months now.